The Highest Paying Career Paths for MSN Graduates

 2. Certified Registered Nurse Anesthetist Salary

-One of the highest paying careers for MSN graduates is a path in anesthesia, even as an entry level nursing job.
-A certified registered nurse anesthetist can make up to $130,000 or more annually, with an average of $96,460.
+One of the highest paying careers for MSN graduates is a path in anesthesia, even as an entry-level nursing job.
+In 2020, a nurse anesthetist made a median salary of $183,580.

-These skilled nurses assist in inpatient and outpatient settings as well as emergency rooms.
-They may assist anesthesiologists and surgeons as well as dentists.
-The nurse anesthetist typically prepares the patient for anesthesia and can also mix, prepare and administer it.
+These skilled nurses assist in inpatient and outpatient settings as well as emergency rooms and may assist anesthesiologists and surgeons as well as dentists.
+The nurse anesthetist typically prepares the patient for anesthesia and can also administer it.

 3. Nurse Consultant Salary